peterhurford/vowpal_platypus/README.md

 preds = map(lambda x: x[0], all_results)
 actuals = map(lambda x: x[1], all_results)

-mean_pred = numpy.mean(preds)
-d_preds = map(lambda x: -1 if x < mean_pred else 1, preds)
+d_preds = map(lambda x: -1 if x < 0.0 else 1, preds)
 roc = str(metrics.roc_auc_score(numpy.array(d_preds), numpy.array(actuals)))
 ```

-This produces a Titanic survival model with an AUC of 0.8453 in 0.52sec.
+This produces a Titanic survival model with an AUC of 0.8471 in 0.52sec.
 That score is enough to get into the Top 100 on the leaderboard.

 ## Multicore Capabilities